-Subsequently, a joint statement by AV-Comparatives, AV-Test and Virus Bulletin here announced that the products submitted by Qihoo for testing had the Bitdefender engine enabled by default and its own QVM engine disabled, whereas ‘all versions made generally available to users in Qihoo’s main market regions had the Bitdefender engine disabled and the QVM engine active.’
+[Update: a joint statement by AV-Comparatives, AV-Test and Virus Bulletin is now available here: it appears that the products submitted by Qihoo for testing had the Bitdefender engine enabled by default and its own QVM engine disabled, whereas ‘all versions made generally available to users in Qihoo’s main market regions had the Bitdefender engine disabled and the QVM engine active.’
 The testers state that this engine provides ‘a considerably lower level of protection and a higher likelihood of false positives.’]

 You may have the impression, if you’ve read some of the stuff I’ve written about testing over the years (surely somebody must have read a bit of it????), that I’m anti-tester.
 It’s not the case, though I’m passionately against bad testing: while many tests and testers make me want to shake somebody, I recognize that the Internet would be a more (ok, an even more) dangerous place without competent testers.
 Of whom there are quite a few, these days, and I think AMTSO, for all its false steps, can take some of the credit for that.

 It’s easy to forget what a free-for-all testing was when AMTSO was actually conceived.
 Let’s be clear: there were always good (and bad, and mediocre) testers, and that’s still the case today, but many technical and ethical issues have been resolved – in the mainstream, at any rate – by exhaustive (and sometimes exhausting) discussion at workshops, in forums and by email.